 Welcome to the Tawny Owls Class page…

-Our topic for this half term is Latin America and Mayans – please see details below.
+Our topic for this term is Extreme Earth – please see details below.
 We are sure that it will provide lots of memorable experiences for our pupils.

 Curriculum Information for Parents:

 Our memorable experiences this half term will include: